- To develop participants’ knowledge and understanding of self-injury – its nature and reasons for it

 - To think about widening awareness and understanding in the whole school

-In-house training can be tailored to the needs of your organisation and is delivered throughout the U.K. and Ireland.
+Alternatively, in-house training can be tailored to the needs of your organisation and is delivered throughout the U.K. and Ireland.
 If you have a group who would benefit from this training and would like us to come to you phone 0117 927 9600 or email.

-This in-house training day effectively combines theory and practice in a way that aims to meet the needs of those working specifically within the school setting, with young people who self harm.
+This training day effectively combines theory and practice in a way that aims to meet the needs of those working specifically within the school setting, with young people who self harm.

 * What is self-injury?